cmenon12/contemporary-choir/README.md

 **[`python-scripts/ledger_checker.py`](python-scripts/ledger_checker.py)** is designed to check the ledger on a regular basis and notify the user via email of any changes.
 * It relies on [`ledger_fetcher.py`](python-scripts/ledger_fetcher.py) to download the ledger, convert it, and upload it to Google Sheets.
-* It will then run an Apps Script function (namely `checkForNewTotals(sheetName)` in [`ledger_checker.gs`](apps-script/ledger_checker.gs)) to identify any changes.
+* It will then run an Apps Script function (namely `checkForNewTotals(sheetName)` in [`ledger_checker.gs`](google-apps-scripts/ledger-checker.gs)) to identify any changes.
 If it does identify any changes then it will email these to the user along with the PDF ledger itself (check [here](https://raw.githubusercontent.com/cmenon12/contemporary-choir/main/assets/Example%20email%20from%20ledger_checker.py.jpg) for an example).
 * The pre-existing PDF ledger in Drive is also updated to this latest version (whilst still preserving the old versions in the [version history](https://support.google.com/drive/answer/2409045?co=GENIE.Platform%3DDesktop&hl=en#7177508:~:text=Save%20and%20restore%20recent%20versions)).
 * The user is only ever notified of each change once by serialising them to a file that maintains persistence.
 * The user will also be notified via email if the program fails three times consecutively, at which point it stops trying to make any further checks.

 ## Google Apps Scripts (for Google Sheets)
-**[`apps-script/ledger-comparison.gs`](google-apps-scripts/ledger-comparison.gs)** can be used to process the ledger that has been uploaded by [`ledger_fetcher.py`](python-scripts/ledger_fetcher.py).
+**[`google-apps-scripts/ledger-comparison.gs`](google-apps-scripts/ledger-comparison.gs)** can be used to process the ledger that has been uploaded by [`ledger_fetcher.py`](python-scripts/ledger_fetcher.py).
 * `formatNeatlyWithSheet(sheet)` will format the ledger neatly by renaming the sheet, resizing the columns, removing unnecessary headers, and removing excess columns & rows.
   * `formatNeatly()` is the same as this, except it will use the active sheet in the active spreadsheet.
 * `compareLedgersGetUrl()` and `compareLedgers(url)` will compare the ledger with that in the Google Sheet at a given URL.
 The sheet at the URL must be an older version named `Original`.
 Any new or differing entries in the newer version will be highlighted in red.
 * `copyToLedgerGetUrl()` and `copyToLedger(url)` will copy the ledger to the Google Sheet at the given URL.
 The function will replace the sheet called `Original` at this URL.
 * `processWithDefaultUrl()` will do all of the above at once using the URL in the named range named `DefaultUrl`.

-**[`apps-script/ledger-checker.gs`](google-apps-scripts/ledger-checker.gs)** is used by [`ledger_checker.py`](python-scripts/ledger_checker.py) to identify any changes in the uploaded ledger.
+**[`google-apps-scripts/ledger-checker.gs`](google-apps-scripts/ledger-checker.gs)** is used by [`ledger_checker.py`](python-scripts/ledger_checker.py) to identify any changes in the uploaded ledger.
 It's designed to be executed by the API and is therefore not reliant on determining the active sheet.
 * `checkForNewTotals(sheetName)` will check the named sheet in the linked spreadsheet for any new changes compared with the Google Sheet at the default URL called `Original`.
 If any are found then it will return them along with the current total for each cost code, otherwise it will return `"False"`.
 * `compareLedgersWithCostCodes(newSheet, oldSheet, costCodes)` will search for changes in the `newSheet` compared with the `oldSheet` (not vice-versa).
 It will categorise them by cost code and return them.
 * `getCostCodeTotals(sheet)` will retrieve the total income, expenditure, and balance for each cost code, as well as the grand total for the entire ledger.

-**[`apps-script/macmillan-fundraising.gs`](google-apps-scripts/macmillan-fundraising.gs)** updates how much has been fundraised for Macmillan from a GoFundMe page.
+**[`google-apps-scripts/macmillan-fundraising.gs`](google-apps-scripts/macmillan-fundraising.gs)** updates how much has been fundraised for Macmillan from a GoFundMe page.
 It fetches the page, extracts the total fundraised and the total number of donors, applies a reduction due to payment processor fees & postage, and then updates a pre-defined named range in the sheet with the total.

-**[`apps-script/yd-fundraising.gs`](google-apps-scripts/yd-fundraising.gs)** updates how much has been fundraised for Young Devon.
-It currently fetches this from an Enthuse page, extracts the total fundraised, and then updates a pre-defined named range in the sheet with the total.
-More sources may be added in the future depending on future fundraising efforts.
+**[`google-apps-scripts/yd-fundraising.gs`](google-apps-scripts/yd-fundraising.gs)** updates how much has been fundraised for Young Devon.
+It currently fetches the totals from multiple Enthuse pages, and updates several named ranges in the sheet with the totals.

+### Society Ledger Manager Apps Script Add-On
+**[`google-apps-scripts/society-ledger-manager/`](google-apps-scripts/society-ledger-manager)** is a Google Editor add-on that allows you to download your society ledger and save it straight to Drive.

 ## Website Custom HTML
-**[`website-custom-html/`](website-custom-html/)** contains various snippets of HTML (including CSS and JavaScript) that are used on Contemporary Choir's websites.
+**[`website-custom-html/`](website-custom-html)** contains various snippets of HTML (including CSS and JavaScript) that are used on Contemporary Choir's websites.
 These are all incorporated using the custom HTML block in Wordpress.

 ## Wordpress Plugins
-**[`wordpress-plugins/password-protected/`](wordpress-plugins/password-protected/)** is my own customised version of [Password Protected by Ben Huson](https://wordpress.org/plugins/password-protected/).
+**[`wordpress-plugins/password-protected/`](wordpress-plugins/password-protected)** is my own customised version of [Password Protected by Ben Huson](https://wordpress.org/plugins/password-protected/).
 I have modified it to include a Google CAPTCHA on the password page, which is implemented using the plugin [Advanced noCaptcha & invisible Captcha (v2 & v3) by Shamim Hasan](https://wordpress.org/plugins/advanced-nocaptcha-recaptcha/).
 It also has a custom logo (instead of the Wordpress one) and some brief text for people arriving at the site.

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)